What causes smelly feet?

 What does a fungal nail infection look like?

 A fungal nail infection can be frustrating and painful.
 You may not realize at first that you have one, so here are some things to look out for.
-The infection typically starts with small yellow or white spot on your nails, which you may ignore or brush off as nothing serious.
+The infection typically starts with a small yellow or white spot on your nails, which you may ignore or brush off as nothing serious.
 Your nails will gradually become more discolored.
-They may also become thickened, brittle, cracked, distorted, and dull colored (no shine).
+They may also become thickened, brittle, cracked, distorted, and dull-colored (no shine).
 Eventually, you may feel pain or notice a foul smell coming from them, and they may separate from the nail bed.

-It can be somewhat difficult to treat a deep-set fungal infection, so at the first sign it is important to call Dr. John Hollander right away at (707) 578-1222 to schedule an appointment in our Santa Rosa, CA office.
+It can be somewhat difficult to treat a deep-set fungal infection, so at the first sign, it is important to call Dr. John Hollander right away at (707) 578-1222 to schedule an appointment in our Santa Rosa, CA office.
 We can treat your fungal nail infection, so you can get rid of fungal nails and enjoy life without pain and embarrassment.

 How are fungal nails treated?

 There are a wide variety of fungal nail treatments available.
 What will work for your toes depends on your unique situation.
 Topical medications like sprays, ointments, creams, and antifungal lacquer eliminate the pathogen on the surface of your nail.
 These topical medicines have a harder time penetrating the nail to the source of the infection in the nail bed, though, so they may not work well on their own.

 Oral medications travel through the bloodstream to the infected tissue and provide treatment at the source.
 However, this medicine does have a number of side effects and may not work for everyone.